-Full Adoption of Digital Plans Review is Coming to Permitting Services on March 6.
+Digital Plans Review in Permitting Services

-Beginning March 6, Permitting Services will join City Planning in the full adoption of Digital Plans Review for project plans submitted to the City of Orlando.
+On March 6, Permitting Services will join City Planning in the full adoption of Digital Plans Review for project plans submitted to the City of Orlando.
 We encourage all of our customers to review our Digital Plans Quick Start Guide before making their Digital Plans submission.

 City Planning customers can call 407.246.2269 or email firstname.lastname@example.org.